-In October (the latest Payment by Results claim) we have achieved Payment by Result (PbR) turn around for 52% of families in the now reduced Westminster cohort.
-Following negotiations with Department for Communities and Local Government (DCLG) a reduced cohort size from 790 to 640 has been agreed with DCLG.
-There are two more payment by results windows until the end of Phase 1 of the Troubled Families programme, January 2015 and May 2015.
+Department for Communities and Local Government (DCLG) published performance (22/12/14) shows WCC is now at 51% PBR turnaround against target of 640 families.
+There are two more payment by results windows until the end of Phase 1 of the Troubled Families programme February 2015 and May 2015.
 Westminster is on track for 75-80% PbR turn round by that time.